Skip to main content

 In order to explore our question of different groups and whether or not they can behave similarly, let us first look at some examples of groups that can be generated and computed easily.
 In number theory, we explore the behavior of the integers and, in particular, modular arithmetic.
 Modular arithmetic is built on the division algorithm as described below.

-While this theorem might look unfamiliar, if you think back to your days of doing long division, your will likely recall continuing to perform the division process until your remainder was less than your divisor.
+While this theorem might look unfamiliar, if you think back to your days of doing long division, you will likely recall continuing to perform the division process until your remainder was less than your divisor.
 This is what the Division Algorithm is saying (i.e. \(0\leq r \lt d\)).

 Modular arithmetic is just a way of reducing all integers to a representative remainder that we get when we divide the integer by a given divisor.
 Consider the case of telling time.
 We have two main ways we represent time of day (military time and twelve-hour time).
 Suppose we are given a time in military time, say 14:00 hours.
 What would that be in regular twelve-hour time?
-Figure 4.4.2 gives a twelve-hour clock where we can explore converting from military time to regular time.
+Figure 4.4.4 gives a twelve-hour clock where we can explore converting from military time to regular time.

 In the military, a 24-hour clock is used to avoid the need for a.m and p.m. distinctions.
 What we call 2:00 p.m. is referred to as 14:00 hours in the military.
 In otherwords, \(14 \equiv 2 \pmod {12}\text{,}\) read "14 is congruent to 2 modulo 12".
 Think of it this way, if you divide 14 by 12, the remainder is 2.
-Another way to say this with respect to the Division Algorithm is \(14=12 \cdot 1 +2\) where \(n=14\text{,}\)\(d=12\text{,}\)\(q=1\text{,}\) and \(r=2\text{.}\) Anytime you make one lap around the clock, you are getting rid of a multiple of 12 so the place you stop is the same as the remainder.
+Another way to say this with respect to the Division Algorithm is \(14=12 \cdot 1 +2\) where \(n=14\text{,}\) \(d=12\text{,}\) \(q=1\text{,}\) and \(r=2\text{.}\) Anytime you make one lap around the clock, you are getting rid of a multiple of 12 so the place you stop is the same as the remainder.
 For this reason, modular arithmetic is often referred to as clock arithmetic.
+Since when dividing by 12, we would never state a remainder of 12, for modular arithmetic, we replace the top of the clock with a 0 rather than the divisor we are using.

 (a)

 Start on 12 and count around the clock 53 times.
 What number do you land on?
+Remember to use 0 at the top rather than 12.

 (b)